 - How much time the application took

-Make sure to review all grant guidelines yearly, as funding priorities do change.
+Make sure to review your grant guidelines yearly as funding priorities change.

 Thoroughly vet each new grant that you think might work for your program.
-Consider the funders’ priorities, the types and value of grants given, and the amount of work each application will take.
+Consider the funder's priorities, the types and value of the grants it awards, and the amount of work each application will take.

 Do you have a big fundraiser that takes a lot of your time?
 Is one of your staff planning an extended vacation?
-Think about your charity's staff and time commitments on a month-by-month basis.
-Keep these constraints in mind when creating your grants planning calendar.
+Keep up with your charity's staff and time commitments on a month-by-month basis so that you can keep these constraints in mind when creating your grants planning calendar.

 Once you have decided which grants to apply for, fill up your spreadsheet with the grants that have hard time limits.
-Since these do not change, they provide a skeleton over which you can organize the rest of the submissions.
+They provide a skeleton over which you can organize the rest of the submissions.

 Once you have a picture of the upcoming year and have filled in the hard deadlines, it’s time to fit in the rolling deadlines.
 If you are applying for corporate giving programs, place them earlier in the year as these sources may run out of money.
-If you know when a Foundation or other funders review grant applications, you can plan to send in your applications well before that time.
+If you know when a foundation or other funder reviews grant applications, plan to send in your application well before that time.

 Think about each of the tasks needed to complete a proposal.
 Is your data up to date?
 Do you need to get internal approval?

 Think about each of the tasks.
-Then, work backward with deadlines for each action.
+Then, work backward and enter a deadline for each action.
 After you have completed the task timelines, you may need to shuffle some of your rolling deadlines.

-The task section is also a great place to take notes on the application process, including conversations you’ve had with the funders, and lessons learned.
-You can then refer to these notes the following year when you apply again.
+The task section is a good place for notes on the application process, like information from conversations you’ve had with the funders or lessons learned in previous applications.
+You can refer to these notes the following year when you apply again.

-It is better to apply for ten solid, relevant grants than to submit twenty so-so applications.
+It's better to apply for 10 solid, relevant grants than to submit 20 wishful-thinking applications.

 Be realistic about the amount of work each submission will take and the amount of time you have.
-Leave off grants that seem unlikely, or that are beyond the scope of your services.
+Omit grants that seem unlikely or are beyond the scope of your services.